BalloonAdventureGames/Balloon-Adventure-Games-/README.md

 ## Balloon Adventure Games

 ## Privacy Policy
-No game created by Balloon Adventure Games stores users data.
+No game created by Balloon Adventure Games stores specific data about its users.